-Alabama residents are required to complete the American College Test (ACT) on one of the announced national testing dates.
+Alabama residents are required to complete the American College Test (ACT).
 Either the ACT or the Scholastic Aptitude Test (SAT) of the College Entrance Examination Board will be accepted for applicants from states other than Alabama.

-An incoming freshman with an ACT of 25 or greater, or with an equivalently high SAT score, may be invited to participate in the AUM Scholars program, the University's honors program.
+An incoming freshman with an ACT of 25 or greater, or with an equivalently high SAT score, may be invited to participate in the AUM Scholars Program, the University's honors program.
 See "AUM Scholars Program" for details.

-Applicants of mature age who have not graduated from high school may be considered for freshman admission if scores made on the USAFI General Educational Development Test, the American College Test and/or such special achievement tests or subject examinations as may be recommended by the Committee on Admissions indicate educational attainment equivalent to graduation from high school.
+Applicants of mature age who have not graduated from high school may be considered for freshman admission if scores on the USAFI General Educational Development Test, the American College Test and/or such special achievement tests or subject examinations as may be recommended by the Committee on Admissions indicate educational attainment equivalent to graduation from high school.

-Applicants from non-accredited high schools may be accepted if they have satisfactory scores on tests prescribed by the Committee on Admissions.
+Applicants from non-accredited high schools may be accepted if satisfactory scores on tests prescribed by the Committee on Admissions are attained.